New non-arithmetic complex hyperbolic lattices II: Description of the algorithm

 \subsubsection{Realizing vertices}

 The first point is that we want to realize vertices of our pyramids in complex hyperbolic space.
-Throughout this section, $a;b_1,b_2$ denotes a given pyramid in the invariant shell, one of whose sides is the triangle with sides ${\bf a}$, ${\bf b_1}$ and ${\bf b_2}$.
-We will denote by ${\bf b_1},\dots,{\bf b_n}$ the ordered set of side edges of the pyramid.
+Throughout this section, $a;b_1,b_2$ denotes a given pyramid in the invariant shell, one of whose ridges is the triangle with sides ${\bf a}$, ${\bf b_1}$ and ${\bf b_2}$.
+We will denote by ${\bf b_1},\dots,{\bf b_n}$ the ordered set of lateral edges of the pyramid.

-Note that the sides of the pyramids are complex triangles, and two complex lines in $\CH 2$ may or may not intersect in $\CH 2$.
+Note that the lateral ridges of the pyramids are complex triangles, and two complex lines in $\CH 2$ may or may not intersect in $\CH 2$.
 The basic idea is that the corresponding projective lines always intersect in $\CP 2$, and that point is unique provided the corresponding complex lines are distinct.
-This brings forward a genericity assumption: \begin{hyp} For every side $a;b,c$ of a pyramid in $\mathcal{P}$, the mirrors of $a$, $b$ and $c$ are in general position (i.e. they are pairwise distinct, and their intersection points are distinct). \end{hyp} If that is the case, the vertices of the pyramids have a natural realization in $\CP 2$.
+This brings forward a genericity assumption: \begin{hyp} For every side $a;b,c$ of a pyramid in $\mathcal{P}$, the mirrors of $a$, $b$ and $c$ are in general position, by which we mean they are pairwise distinct, and their intersection points are distinct. \end{hyp} If that is the case, the vertices of the pyramids have a natural realization in $\CP 2$.
 Of course this is not completely satisfactory in terms of complex hyperbolic geometry, we now explain how to realize our shell in $\CH 2$.

-Each side edge will contribute two or three vertices, depending on where various projective lines intersect (inside or outside $\CHB 2$).
+Each lateral edge will contribute two or three vertices, depending on where various projective lines intersect (inside or outside $\CHB 2$).

 Recall that complex lines in $\CH 2$ can be described by a polar vector $v$ in $\C^3$, in which case the complex line corresponds to the set of negative lines in $v^\perp$.
 Moreover, two lines with disctinct polar vectors $v$ and $w$ respectively meet in a unique point in $\CP 2$ denoted by $u=v\boxtimes w$, which is inside $\CH 2$ if and only if $\langle u,u\rangle<0$.
 If they intersect outside $\CHB 2$ (i.e. if $\langle u,u\rangle>0$), then they have a unique common perpendicular complex line, which is simply the complex line polar to $u$ (see~\cite{goldman} for details).